xerosf/web-dev-coursework/README.md

 ---
 ## Header, Footer Usage
-To include the header and the footer in your pages, add this to your HTML file:
+To include the header and the footer in your pages, use this HTMl template:
 ```html
 <!DOCTYPE html>
 <html lang="en">